H-Alin02/DSA-in-cpp/README.md

 ## Overview

-This repository aims to provide clear and efficient implementations of fundamental data structures and algorithms.
+This repository aims to provide implementations of fundamental data structures and algorithms.
 Each implementation is contained in its own folder, with a header file (`.h`), source file (`.cpp`), and a test file (`main.cpp` or similar) where applicable.

 ## Implemented Data Structures